TGStarGuardian/Aloe-Vera-OpenGL/README.md

 This is a project in Computer Graphics course, University of Belgrade.
-The demonstation of how this project works can be seen on this video: https://www.youtube.com/watch?v=2g-U6tywvW4.
+The demonstation of how this project works can be seen in this video: https://www.youtube.com/watch?v=2g-U6tywvW4.

 Aloe Vera model was taken from this site: https://www.cgtrader.com/free-3d-models/plant/pot-plant/aloe-vera-plant-dcc07e32-ba23-4674-af4c-a52d6f608b91